 The reason fleas get inside our homes is quite simple: we and our pets provide food for them.
 There are several ways fleas can get into your home:

-• Pets.
-During summer, fleas can live outdoors in the UK.
-It's easy for an outdoor cat or dog to pick fleas up from the environment.
+- Pets.
+During the summer, fleas can live outdoors in the UK.
+It's easy for an outdoor cat or dog to pick up fleas from the environment.

 Lifecycle and Breeding Habits of Fleas